Syria: What America’s Congress should know

 Print this, go to the phone and call the smartest people you know.
 Write up a briefing piece, get it to your boss and let’s find a way out of this.

-Posted by Gordon Duff, Senior Editor on September 11, 2013, With 6321 Reads Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on September 11, 2013, With 6325 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.